rackerlabs/support-how-to/content/exchange/upgrading-to-exchange-2016.md

   <img src="{% asset_path exchange/upgrade-to-exchange-2016/exchange-upgrade-5.png %}" />

-When the migration completes you can log into the [Mail Control Panel](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f) and manage the mailboxes.
+When the migration completes you can log in to the [Mail Control Panel](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f) and manage the mailboxes.

 ### Frequently asked questions